 November 14, 2022 Registration begins for new students

 December 16, 2022

 January 2, 2023

 January 6

 Students registered on or before this day who have not

-paid/finalized their bill will be dropped from classes at the end
+· paid/finalized their bill will be dropped from classes at the end

 of the day and fees may be applied.

 January

 Martin Luther King Day - No Classes, College Closed

 Spring Semester Classes Begin, First Block Classes Begin

 Students registered on or before this day who have not

 y - paid/finalized their bill will be withdrawn from classes at the

 end of the day and fees may be applied.

 January 19 Last day to add classes without instructor permission.

 Last day to drop First Block classes with record and receive a

 5 refund.

 January 26 Last day to add classes using an add form and instructor

-approval required.
+2 approval required.

 February 1

-• Last day to drop with record and receive a partial refund.
+February 6 Last day to drop with record and receive a partial refund.

-Students registered on or before this day who have not
+February 6 Students registered on or before this day who have not

 paid/finalized their bill will be withdrawn from classes at the

 end of the day and fees may be applied.

 February 13 Last Day to drop First Block

 February 18 End of First Block Classes

 February 20 President's Day - No Classes, College Closed

 February 22 Second Block Classes Begin

 February 28 Last day to drop Second Block

-February 28 Last day to drop first half only class.
+February 28

-March 1 Third deferred payment due
+March 1

-March 9 First Half Semester Classes End
+March 9

-March 10 Second Half Semester Classes Begin
+March 10

 March 13

 March 16-17

 March 24 Last day to drop Second Block Classes; grade received is a

 "W"

 March 27

 March 30

 March 31

 April 1

 April 6 Last day to drop Third Block Classes without record and

 receive a refund

 April 14

 April 17

 April 25

 Last day to drop Third Block Classes; grade received is a "W"

 Registration for fall 2023 semester begins for new students.

 Graduation applications are due for fall 2023 graduates.

 Last day of Spring Semester.
 End of Third Block Classes

 May 5

 May 6

 May 9

-May 12 Spring grades posted to MyHC
+May 12 spring grades posted to Myric